chrisrama/chrisrama.github.io/README.md

+# Failure is an option here. if things are not falling then you are not innovating.- Elon Musk
 ![chris](IMG_20200122_073910_193.jpg)
- # Failure is an option here. if things are not falling then you are not innovating.- '''Elon Musk'''
 # Hello there
 Welcome to christian's official website, here you will learn about me and what I like doing.